hpedADAITS/hpedADAITS/README.md

 - 👯 Open to collaborating on interesting projects
 - 🤔 Interested in Web Development and FOSS at the moment

-## 🌍 Technologies & Tools I work with
+## 🌍 Technologies & Tools I want to work consistently with

 - **Languages**: C and Java
 - **Web Development**: [HTML, CSS, React, Angular, etc.]